vensav/spark-on-k8s/README.md

 ## Getting started - Spark Installation locally
 Download latest version of spark from [here](https://dlcdn.apache.org/spark/spark-3.3.0/spark-3.3.0-bin-hadoop3.tgz).
 Using spark 3.3.0 with scala-12 and hadoop-3.3.
-Add additional jars needed for aws-sdk and hadoop-3
+Add additional jars needed for aws-sdk and hadoop-3 (this will ensure that these JARs get copied over to docker image that we would be building under the section build base image)

 ```
 tar xvzf spark-3.3.0-bin-hadoop3.tgz